shubhendu-ghosh-DS/Julia/README.md

 # Julia
-## these are functions i built for mathematucal or numerical calculations
+## my works on julia are on this repo